Stay (Wasting Time)

-"Stay (Wasting Time)" is a song by Dave Matthews Band, released as the second single off their album Before These Crowded Streets.
-As a single, it reached #8 on the Modern Rock Tracks chart, #33 on Top 40 Mainstream, and #20 on the Adult 40.
-The song features The Lovely Ladies (Tawatha Agee, Cindy Myzell, and Brenda White King) on background vocals.
+"Stay (Wasting Time)" is a song by American rock band Dave Matthews Band, released as the second single from their third studio album, Before These Crowded Streets.
+The song features Tawatha Agee, Cindy Mizell, and Brenda White King on background vocals.
+As a single, it reached number eight on the US Billboard Modern Rock Tracks chart and stayed at number one on the Billboard Triple-A chart for seven weeks.
 The song was used by the Virginia Tourism Corporation for a 2005 television commercial.
-It was also featured in the 2007 film The Kingdom.